HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.25/HW_ch02.25.e,f.md

 ![Rplot01](https://github.com/HWTeng-Course/202402-FinEco/assets/150407278/98827e1e-067f-41e1-9468-a4cd84454db2)
 ---
-The least squares residuals is a 1*1200 vector, due to layout constraints, I only display partial results.\
+The residuals is a 1*1200 vector, due to layout constraints, I only display partial results.\
 The patterns of the OLS residuals versus income seem completely random.